jskov/mada-style-gradle/README.md

  Ant-style exclude pattern for files to not format
 * `dk.mada.style.formatter.eclipse-config-path = null`
- Optional path to an alternative eclipse formatter configuration file
+ Optional path to an alternative eclipse formatter configuration file This can be a URL; the content will be downloaded and cached (so if you want to update the content, you must change the URL)

 **Null-checker**